Karel6969/Formatting-tool/README.md

 2. To create a new page, use the "Page" function instead of the "Enter" key.
 Using the "Enter" key may cause elements in the document to shift after using the software.
 3. When using the automatic table of contents, automatically numbered headings should include the entire heading, not just the number.
 This means the entire heading should be in the "Listed Paragraph" style, not just the number.
 4. Chapter headings should already be larger than subchapter headings before using the software, as the software only preserves the size difference rather than adjusting it automatically.
+5. When entering numbers, use periods instead of commas.

 !SOFTWARE LIMITATIONS!: